Estimate Time7 min

 The US income tax system is pay-as-you-go, meaning you pay taxes on most of your income as you earn it to support governmental services like Social Security and Medicare, public education, law enforcement, and federal agencies, to name a few.

 For those working for a company that required you to fill out a W-4 form, your employer handles withholding the taxes you're expected to owe.
-These are then reported on a Form W-2 for you at the end of the year that you should use when completing your tax return.
-If you don't have an employer that does this for you—for example, if you're a freelancer or contract worker—you may be responsible for what are called estimated quarterly tax payments.
+These taxes are then reported on a Form W-2 for you at the end of the year that you should use when completing your tax return.
+If you don't have an employer that does this for you—for example, if you're a freelancer or contract worker—you may be responsible for paying estimated taxes quarterly.

-Not only does tax withholding prevent you from having to pay one massive tax bill at once, but it also can help you avoid penalties and interest payments for paying too little in taxes earlier in the year.
+Not only can tax withholding prevent you from having to pay estimated taxes quarterly, but it also can help you avoid penalties and interest payments for paying too little in taxes earlier in the year.

 What is federal tax withholding?